parcelLab/parcelLab-js-plugin/Readme.md

   iconColor: '#000' // sets color for the status icons (default: #000) };
 ```

+The customStyles attr can also be passed in via URL search query (without 'customStyles' parent key).
+Just drop the '#' from hex colors.
+For example  `www.versand-status.de/?trackingNo=...&borderRadius=2px&buttonColor=e6e6e6`

 #### ⚠️  If you need more customizing, use a custom stylesheet.

 ## Custom styling example